 Of course, you should always protect your galleries with a password that only you and your client know.
 You can enter it under “Gallery Settings” and select “Gallery Password”.
 If the item “View sub-galleries” is activated in the parent gallery, your client can, of course, continue to navigate via the navigation on the left side and continue to access parent folders etc..

-PicDrop GmbH is a purely German company and our image servers are located at various large and well-known providers in Germany.
-Your data is therefore subject to the strict German data protection regulations.
+PicDrop GmbH is a purely German company.
+All our servers are located at large and well-known providers in Germany.
+Your data is therefore subject to strict German data protection regulations.

-For the reliable delivery of data (preview images etc.) as well as for dealing with our clients (newsletters, support, credit card collection etc.) we use further, international services and tools from industry-leading companies.
+For the reliable delivery of data and for our communication with clients (newsletters, customer support, credit card payments, etc.) we use further, international services and tools from industry-leading companies.
 It is important to us that each of these companies is contractually bound to the same GDPR obligations towards us, you and your clients.

 To ensure that visitors to a sub-gallery in the left menu do not have access to the parent gallery, the option “Navigation to sub-galleries and vice versa” must be inactive in this parent gallery.
 Therefore, no one in the parent gallery can see the sub-galleries – and vice versa.